 To request a holiday in term-time, parents/carers must meet with the academy Principal or another designated Senior Leader to obtain a holiday request form and explain the reasons for taking the holiday.

-What happens if the head teacher does not agree my request?
+What happens if the Principal does not agree my request?

 Any period of leave taken without the agreement of the school, or in excess of that agreed, will be classed as unauthorised and will attract an Educational Penalty Notice.
 A separate penalty notice will be issued to each parent for each child who has unauthorised absence.
 The penalty is £60 per parent per pupil and if not paid within 21 days this will increase to £120.
 Failure to pay the full amount within 28 days will result in a summons to appear in the Magistrates Court on the grounds that you have failed to ensure your child’s regular attendance at school.